devtank-ltd/osm_firmware_v2/docs/commands.md

 Commands
 ========

+You can issue commands via the USB port.
+It is a UART at 115200 baud rate and 8 bit characters, one stop bit and no parity (8N1).

 Different models and ports have different commands, however, there is core set of commands.

 Anything that has "Get/Set" will get with no further arguments, and set with the further argument if there is one.